 - 1. Complete the application form 'Application to transfer a premises licence under the Licensing Act 2003'.
 This can be obtained from the Council's Website or from the Licensing Office.
 You may also make this application on line at www.businesslink.gov.uk - 2.
 Provide the form 'Consent of Premises Licence Holder to Transfer'.
 This can also be obtained from the Council's Website or from the Licensing Office. - 3.
 Pay the relevant fee. - 4.
 Provide the original premises licence or if this is not possible a statement giving the reasons why it cannot be provided. - 5.
-Send a copy of the application to the Police. - 6.
+Provide documentation demonstrating your Right to Work in the UK. - 6.
+Send a copy of the application to the Police and if the licence authorises the sale of alcohol and/or late night refreshment send a copy to the Home Office (Immigration Enforcement). - 7.
 If there is a Designated Premises Supervisor, notify him/her of the application.

 In some instances it may be necessary to make an application to transfer a licence with immediate effect.
 In this case the application will be effect during the application period.

 This type of application can only be made with the consent of the holder of the premises licence or if this is not possible, evidence that all reasonable steps have been taken to obtain this consent.
 You must also be in a position to use the premises during the application period for the authorised activities.